+

 Experiential Credit

 To request a credit award for life experiences, work experiences, or portfolio work, please complete the Credit for Prior Learning request.
-This option is only available to current UMD students and must be completed in collaboration with an academic advisor in the academic advising office for your college.
+This option is only available to current UMD students and must be completed in collaboration with an academic advisor.